-(3) Specification of the funds available to each agency that will be transferred to the Corporation as a result of transfers of agencies transferred under the plan.
+(3) Specification of the funds available to each agency that will be transferred to the Corporation as a result of transfers under the plan.

 (4) Specification of the proposed allocations within the Corporation of unexpended funds transferred in connection with transfers under the plan.